Regression-Games/Gaming-AI-and-RL/README.md

 This repository holds tutorials, guides, research, and resources around the space of artificial intelligence in games.
 Whether you are entirely new to the subject or an expert, we hope that these resources are useful!
 Please open pull requests and issues for requesting new material to be added.
 Let's make this repository one of the best resources for learning about and having fun with AIs in games.

+🧠 _Please contribute!
+Feel free to make a pull request with interesting resources_

-## Getting Started with the Concepts
+## 🕹 Getting Started with the Concepts

 [HuggingFace - Deep Reinforcement Learning Course](https://huggingface.co/learn/deep-rl-course/unit0/introduction)